dat310-spring20/assignments/assignment-1/README.md

 **Create the following HTML files:**

-  *	`index.html` that includes a header, a paragraph with text, and the following links
+  *	`index.html` that includes a heading, a paragraph with text, and the following links
 	  - "tables" that points to tables.html
 	  - "lists" that points to lists.html
 	  - "images" to points to images.html